 Though some benefits were measured, the study leaves further questions to be answered, and the authors end with caution, saying that “the observed improvement was of uncertain clinical importance.”

 Assessing how much pain somebody is experiencing, and how much it interferes with their life, will always be challenging.
-The subjective nature of pain makes it incredibly difficult to accurately measure and is particularly sensitive to placebo effects.
+The subjective nature of pain makes it incredibly difficult to accurately measure and is particularly

 But, because acupuncture is almost side effect-free, it is a worthwhile intervention to study.
 Certain limitations come with this type of treatment though; for instance, insurance companies often do not cover it, and it is not widely available in much of the country.